Abdullah-Imrann/DIY-Laser-Tag-With-ESP8266/README.md

 HTML, CSS and JS code for the website:
 `web-app`

-Cardboard Casing (a very rough sketch of the guns design is created, "it is not for 3D printing", only for reference to build with cardboard):
+Cardboard Casing (referene to build a gun with cardboard, you can choose to design the gun and vest to look however you want ofcourse but this is one simple way to do it):
-`enclosure/cardboard-design.stl`
+`enclosure/cardboard-design.svg`